 With its extensive experience in respiratory health, in future years Zambon will continue to invest in this area, developing new treatment devices and solutions to meet the needs of patients with severe respiratory diseases, thanks also to a dynamic network and partnership with universities and research centers.

-Aside from its established areas of operation, Zambon intends to renew its commitment in the area of the Central Nervous System by developing new treatment solutions to improve the lives of patients suffering from Parkinson's Disease.
+Aside from its established areas of operation, Zambon intends to renew its commitment in the area of the Central Nervous System by developing new treatment solutions to improve the lives of patients suffering from Parkinson's Disease and ALS.